-The Leadership Academy is a one-year coordinated leadership development program that brings classified staff, full-time faculty, and managers together in a supportive environment.
+The Leadership Academy is a one-year coordinated leadership development program that brings classified staff, full-time faculty, part-time faculty, and managers together in a supportive environment.

 The components of the Academy include:

-- Eight class sessions held once a month between September 2019 and May 2020
+- Nine class sessions held once a month between September 2019 and April 2020

 - Interactive team project for solution-based learning

 The Academy sessions are interactive and engaging to better immerse participants in the learning experience.
 Because the Chancellor has taken an active role in the design of the Leadership Academy, the curriculum will be tailored to the needs of VCCCD, while still incorporating best practices from other community college leadership programs.
 The Chancellor will continue to offer direct guidance throughout the program.

 Participants will learn from recognized community leaders including VCCCD faculty, administrators, and executives.
 They will have opportunities to interact with community college presidents, state leaders, community partners, and constituents to understand broader community college needs.